Research

 The question that lies at the center of most of my research is what effect do changes in a political party’s coalition have on that party’s subsequent behavior?

-My forthcoming book project, Education Realignment and Congressional Representation: Electoral Coalitions, Position Taking, and Polarization in American Party Politics, looks at the effect of the partisan realignment of college-educated voters to the Democratic Party and non-college-educated voters to the Republican Party on both parties’ positions on six issue areas: (1) LGBTQ+ rights; (2) environmental protection; (3) abortion rights; (4) gun control; (5) immigration; and (6) economic regulation.
+My forthcoming book, Education Realignment and Congressional Representation: Electoral Coalitions, Position Taking, and Polarization in American Party Politics, looks at the effect of the partisan realignment of college-educated voters to the Democratic Party and non-college-educated voters to the Republican Party on both parties’ positions on six issue areas: (1) LGBTQ+ rights; (2) environmental protection; (3) abortion rights; (4) gun control; (5) immigration; and (6) economic regulation.
 This mixed-methods study finds that the education realignment has increased polarization and internal party agreement on social issues by removing outliers in both parties on these issue areas; but has had less of a pronounced effect on position taking on economic regulation among both parties in Congress in recent decades.

 In addition to my book project, I am also interested in examining whether this realignment or other factors explain the leftward shift of American suburbs in recent years.